 - Subtle footer pattern: add your branding patterns throughout your website for an extra touch of visual interest

 - Color: use your color palette for brand consistency

-- Graphic elements: graphic elements and brand marks can be used to keep your branding strong without repetitive use of your main logo
+- Graphic elements: graphic elements and brand marks can be used to keep your branding strong without the repetitive use of your main logo

 3. Incorporate your branding in your marketing materials

 Your print and promotional materials are a fun place to get creative with your brand graphics!
 There are lots of places where you can fit in illustrations, patterns, colors, and other graphic details.